JessicaJuliet/irish-gold-distillers/README.md

 ### Features Left to Implement

-*
+* A submission form for distillery owners to implement their details if they're not included on the website and wish to before
+* Include a full list of distilleries in Ireland and update this as and when more come about

 ## Technologies Used

 * GitHub

     * GitHub is the hosting site used to store the source code for the Website

 * Git